mat1506/mipaper/CONTRIBUTING.md

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free).
-If you are not familar with git and GitHub, take a look at <http://happygitwithr.com/> to get started.
+If you are not familar with git and Github, take a look at <http://happygitwithr.com/> to get started.
 * [Submit a post for your issue](https://github.com/<USERNAME>/<REPO>/issues/), assuming one does not already exist.
   * Clearly describe your issue, including steps to reproduce when it is a bug, or some justification for a proposed improvement.
 * [Fork](https://github.com/<USERNAME>/<REPO>/#fork-destination-box) the repository on GitHub to make a copy of the repository on your account.
 Or use this line in your shell terminal: